custom-components/pyscript/README.md

 a script file.
 Three functions are provided for getting, setting and listing the global contexts.
 That allows you to interactively change the global context during a Jupyter session.
-You could also use these functions in your script files, but that is strongly discouraged.
+You could also use these functions in your script files, but that is strongly discouraged because it violates the name space isolation among the script files.
 Here are the functions:
 - `pyscript.get_global_ctx()` returns the current global context name.
 - `pyscript.list_global_ctx()` lists all the global contexts, with the current global context listed first.
 - `pyscript.set_global_ctx(new_ctx_name)` sets the current global context to the given name.